With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 GM Monti Ossenfort (fourth year) has final say over the Cardinals' roster.
 Ossenfort is a former director of college scouting (Patriots) and director of player personnel (Titans), and his assistant GM is former Lions director of college scouting Dave Sears

-4. Tennessee Titans, Top Draft Pick Prediction: David Bailey, EDGE, Texas Tech
+4. Tennessee Titans, Top Draft Pick Prediction: Sonny Styles, LB, Ohio State

 Who Calls the Shots in Titans Draft Room?